kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Arrests Stay on Your Record in Kentucky

-Kentucky state statutes do not specify a specific timeframe for the retention of an arrest record on an individual's record.
-According to the Kentucky Department of Public Advocacy, unless an individual asks to expunge an arrest record, the records will remain on the subject criminal history record.
+Kentucky state statutes do not specify a timeframe for retaining an arrest record on an individual's record.
+According to the Kentucky Department of Public Advocacy, arrest records remain on a subject's criminal history unless the individual requests expungement.

 Expunge an Arrest Record in Kentucky

-Per KRS 431.079, individuals who want to have their arrest record expunged must first apply for an expungement certification to determine if they are eligible.
-The expungement certification application process is overseen by the Kentucky State Police in conjunction with the Administrative Office of the Courts.
-There are three main ways to request an expungement certification: online, in-person, and through mail service.
+According to KRS 431.079, individuals who want to have their arrest record expunged typically must apply for an expungement certification to determine their eligibility.
+The Kentucky State Police, in conjunction with the Administrative Office of the Courts, oversees the expungement certification application process.
+There are three main ways to request an expungement certification: online, in person, and by mail.

-Interested persons must register for online requests at the Kentucky Court of Justice registration site.
-During the registration process, users must provide a valid email address.
-Once logged in on the site, users would be provided an online request form for an expungement certification.
-The online form must be appropriately completed and electronically submitted.
-Users must also pay the required $40 request fee.
-Afterward, applicants can check their email for a notification about when the certification packet will be available online.
-Once available, users can log back into the registration site to download the certification packet.
+Interested persons should register for online requests at the Kentucky Court of Justice registration site.
+During registration, users need to provide a valid email address.
+The site provides access to online request forms for expungement certifications.
+Users are required to complete and submit the online form.
+They are also required to pay a $40 request fee.
+Applicants may check their email for a notification about when the certification packet will be available online after registration.
+Once available, users may log back into the registration site to download the certification packet.

-For in-person requests, interested persons must complete an Expungement Certification Request Form and submit it with the $40 request fee payment at the drive-thru window of the Administrative Office of the Courts at:
+For in-person requests, interested persons need to complete Expungement Certification Request Forms and submit them with a $40 request fee payment at the drive-thru window of the Administrative Office of the Courts at:

 1001 Vandalay Drive,

-Once approved, applicants will receive their expungement certification packet by U.S. Mail at the address they provided on their request form.
-Similarly, applicants must complete an Expungement Certification Request Form for mail-service requests.
-The completed form, along with the $40 request fee payment, should be mailed to:
+After approval, the Kentucky Court of Justice sends expungement certification packets to applicants via U.S. Mail at the address provided on their request form.
+Similarly, applicants are required to complete an Expungement Certification Request Form for mail-service requests.
+Applicants should mail the completed form, along with the $40 request fee payment, to:

 After their request has been processed and approved, the applicant will receive their expungement certification packet by U.S. mail at the address they provided on their request form.

-As soon as the petitioner has obtained an expungement certification, they can proceed to request expungement of their desired arrest record.
-This entails filing an expungement petition alongside the expungement certification with the Circuit Court Clerk in the county the original charge was filed.
-Depending on the specifics of their arrest, petitioners can file an expungement petition under KRS 431.073, KRS 431.076, or KRS 431.078.
+As soon as the petitioner obtains an expungement certification, they may request expungement of their desired arrest record.
+This entails filing an expungement petition alongside the expungement certification with the Circuit Court Clerk in the county where officials filed the original charge.
+Depending on the specifics of their arrest, petitioners may file an expungement petition under KRS 431.073, KRS 431.076, or KRS 431.078.

 Expunging an arrest record under KRS 431.073